CarlosDiasAU/Telstra-Prototype/readme.md

 - A device uses I2C temperature sensor and sends data to the AWS IoT periodically
 - An AWS IoT rule intercepts temperature data and stores it into the DynamoDB table
 - A device gets synchronised with its AWS IoT shadow
-- A frontend is running on AWS S3, talking to the device shadow to get the device state.
+- A front end is running on AWS S3, talking to the device shadow to get the device state.

 ## Design and Implementation Process